-Directed by Sam Mendes, Perdition was adapted from Max Allan Collins’ celebrated novel.
+Directed by Sam Mendes, Perdition was adapted from Max Allan Collins’ novel.
 Mike Sullivan (Tom Hanks) is a hit man for the Irish mob in Depression-era Chicago.
 His employer, John Rooney (Paul Newman), has strong ties to Al Capone.
 Sullivan was raised by the generous Rooney who loves Mike as a son.
 Their relationship is tragically tested when Mike’s own son, Michael, inadvertently witnesses the execution of a man at the hands of Connor Rooney (Daniel Craig), John’s cruel and duplicitous biological son.
-Despite the boy’s promise to remain silent, Connor, who has been covertly stealing from his father’s operation for years, takes matters into his own hands.
-During a failed attempt to permanently silence the boy, he murders Sullivan’s wife and younger son, Tommy.
+Despite the boy’s promise to remain silent, Connor, who has been stealing from his father’s operation for years, takes matters into his own hands.
+During a failed attempt to silence the boy, he murders Sullivan’s wife and younger son, Tommy.

 Rooney and Sullivan once played a piano duet at John’s home during a wake.
 On the final evening of his life, John and his bodyguards walk toward his car during a storm.
 We hear only Newman’s music.
 The soft piano notes wander in the quiet night rain.
 Bright flashes in the distance mark the silent explosion of bullets that tear into the bodyguards through the darkness.
 Rooney is left standing alone, awaiting his own death.
 The piano tones fade as Sullivan emerges from the shadows and walks slowly toward his former boss and friend.
-Rooney’s eyes meet his, and we can see in both men the regret and sorrow over what has been lost and what is now inevitable:
+Rooney’s eyes meet his, and we can see in both men the regret and sorrow over what has been lost and what is now unavoidable: